SocksTheWolf/AntiScamBot/docs/privacy.md

 Users in the control server that have the "maintenance" role may view the current list of activated servers, and some of the server ids may be visible in the logs/logging notifications that the bot sends periodically.

+Users of the API have access to a small subset of the accounts the service protects against, however this requires an API token to access.
+None of the server data is accessible.

 While external access is protected, this is not guarenteed and the bot owners assume no liability for the unintentional or malicious breach of any data.
 In the event of unauthorized data access, users in [the control server](/discord) will be alerted.

 ## Where is the data stored?

 It is currently stored in a sqlite database that the bot has access to.
-There is no external access to the database.
+Outside of the data provided by the API, there's no external access to the database.

 ## Do you store information about users?